zyl199710/zyl199710.github.io/_pages/about.md

 My master's research task is graph-based fraud detection.
 I mainly analyze the new problems and patterns of fraudsters in graph data, and then design a suitable GNN model to solve the above problems.

-**I am currently looking for a PhD position.** During my PhD, my goal is to become an independent researcher.
+**I am currently looking for a PhD position.** My goal as a PhD is to become an independent researcher.
 I hope to delve into the theory of graph data and graph neural networks, such as robustness, efficiency, and acceleration.

 During my spare time, I like to do a variety of sports, like swimming, fitness, and badminton.
 I've recently become addicted to snowboarding, and I've tried both single and double boarding.